Access to Electronic Resources

 Get started by including short, descriptive "alt" attributes for graphical features on your page.
 An alt attribute is an HTML parameter used with the element to provide a text alternative to graphical content.
 With alternate text, users who can't see the graphics (e.g., screen reader users, text browser users, sighted users with images turned off) can still access the content.

-For example, when a sighted visitor views the DO-IT home page at www.uw.edu/doit with a graphical browser, he or she will see the DO-IT logo.
+For example, when a sighted visitor views the DO-IT home page at https://www.washington.edu/doit/ with a graphical browser, they will see the DO-IT logo.
 When a user who is blind visits, the computer's voice output program will read "DO-IT logo" because DO-IT staff used this text as an alt attribute for the graphic.
 This gives the user a clear idea of what is on the page.
 Any visitor coming to the site using a text-based browser will understand that there is a logo there instead of the more ambiguous "image" that is the default result when no alt attribute is used.

 This example can also be used to explain the difference between text and words embedded in a graphic.
 Web designers sometimes embed text in graphics so that they can incorporate color, fancy fonts, and other design elements into the display.
 It is important to differentiate between text, which screen readers can access, and words that are images, which screen readers cannot read.
 In the DO-IT logo, "DO-IT" is an image.
 DO-IT staff include "DO-IT" in the alt attribute so that the DO-IT name is displayed by a text browser and read by a speech synthesizer.